Home medicine services are expanded

 The National Association of Chronic Disease Directors, based in Decatur, Georgia, offers help to those with chronic diseases, and tips on how to measure blood pressure or how to Talk to your doctor about a cancer diagnosis.

-Note: It is important to check with your healthcare provider to make sure the treatments listed here are covered by your Medicare plan.
+Note: It is important that you check with your healthcare provider to make sure the treatments listed here are covered by your Medicare plan.

 The American Academy of Home Care Medicine maintains an online guide to home care agencies in each state.